 MORE APPETITE AND MILK

-Michael has an easier time getting the sows to feed after farrowing, and that shows on the offspring.
+Michael has an easier time getting the sows to feed after farrowing, showing on the offspring.

 The improvements do not only provide stronger sucklings but make weaning much more straight forward, says Michael: